-No one ever needed to use his ferry nor spend a moment in that tiny haven.
-It was locked away in Bruke’s most southern point of its forest, the King’s Reach, lost to time and memory.
-They didn’t need anyone; being so close to Ryn, its wind carried its worlac berries and diasun seeds to their shores.
-Game was plentiful, and the wind, also, tamed the grissun spiders, allowing their silk to be harvested and spun for clothes and other, sturdier needs.
-They didn’t only have the boons of Ryn, though.
-Bruke’s mighty wood made strong, enduring homes.
+No one ever needed his ferry nor spend a moment there.
+It was nestled away in Bruke’s most southern point the King’s Reach, lost and forgotten to time.
+At times, the people wondered if they even needed the king.
+They didn’t need anyone nor need for anything.
+Being so close to Ryn, the wind carried its worlac berries and diasun seeds to their shores.
+Game was plentiful in the King’s Reach, so far out that no knight nor patrol dared to question nor check, and there was always the bounty of the Ojun.
+Fish, from the tame, almost lackadaisical aquelian white-ridges to the snappy roarschan, swam through it, connecting to the Lyrus to the west and all the way to the sea to the north.
+The wind, also, tamed the grissun spiders, allowing their silk to be harvested and spun for clothes and other, sturdier needs.
+Bruke’s dark ironwood made strong, enduring homes.
 Not even a forgotten kettle overnight could hope to burn those aged timbers.
-It, also, could keep an edge, and made quick work of the stone in the quarry a bit north of the town, already clacking away in the dawn.
+It kept quite an edge, as well, and made quick work of the stone in the quarry north of the town, already clacking away in the dawn.

 “Ah, mom,” he whined, and winced as she cracked that spoon in her other hand.

-“I know, mom, and I’m sorry-”
+“I know, mom.
+I know, and I’m sorry-”

-“Stop with the bellyaching and get moving.”
+“You’ll definitely be sorry if you don’t stop with the bellyaching and get moving.”

 It ran down his back, making him gasp and splutter.
-It dribbled across his young face, still a few years away from adulthood shaping it into the chiseled man the soft clay was slowly becoming.
-He couldn’t even grow a beard yet, nor a mustache, which Julius heckled him on to no end.
+It dribbled across his face, still a few years away from adulthood shaping it into the chiseled man the soft clay was slowly becoming.
+He couldn’t even grow a beard yet.
+Nor a mustache, which Julius heckled him to no end on.
 Somedays he wished he left with Bree, but that would have only added to Julius’ ire.
 Though he never had those feelings for her, he was still protective of his “little girl”.

-He huffed, the first sound he could make after being roused by that cold spray, remembering how that “little girl” knocked him out.
+Firenze huffed, the first sound he could make after being roused by that cold spray, remembering how that “little girl” knocked him out.
 His head still ached from that branch; the first two weren’t so bad, but then she snapped back on the third...
-How was she doing now?
+How was she doing?
 Did she make it to Heavansward?
 Had she been able to get an audience with King Eren... did she finally live the dream they had for so long, that so many of the others wanted in that haven?

-The water on his back had dried enough, his hair at least cleaner than it was.
+The water on his back dried enough, his hair at least cleaner than it was.
 It was only going to be ruined again by the time he returned home, but it was a small price to pay.
 If he was going to be a knight someday, he needed to accept his hair long, for it to be a flowing, majestic mane, and properly maintained.
 But it wasn’t a mane just yet.
 It was little more than scruff, hanging down in his face as he made his way out of the village and to the quarry.

 He passed Deitre and Linde along the way, gossiping as they battered the rugs clean of dust.
 Linde matched her stroke per stroke, not letting up on those fur skins.
 Firenze waved to them; they simply shook their heads, urging him to hurry along.
 His fur slips slapped on the stone path, given haste by those two, and he went under the town’s arch, the road giving way to pounded dirt.

 The quarry wasn’t too far from town, but it was still a good jog.
 Though the foliage was dense, there never was any fear from the local wildlife.
 It was as if they, too, wanted nothing more than to wilder away, to rest in the dream of time immemorial.
-It always pained him to take the life of a relaxing deer or a sleeping boar, but they needed to eat, as well.
+It always pained him to take the life of a rested deer or a sleeping boar, but they needed to eat, as well.
 They needed to survive, and there was always more of nature’s bounty abound.
 In truth, Firenze was thankful for the life he had... yet he still wanted.

 “Be grateful for what we have, dear,” she would say, patting the only memento from his father, a pair of enchanted pata.
 They hung above the fire place, their black-iron gauntlets drinking those flames into its dark top, filling the crossing silver lines with its heat.
 There was no separating those hand covers from the blades, all made from one, solid piece.
-More silver wrapped about the base of the swords, though, and was embossed along the middle.
+More silver wrapped about the base of the swords, and was embossed along the middle.
 The edges, all four, were kept clean and sheer, both as long as his legs.
-He took them down more times than he ever wanted her to know and slipped them on, feeling their soft, wool lined interior and the firm, hickory handles inside.
+He took them down more times than he ever wanted her to know and slipped them on, feeling their soft, fur-lined interior and the firm, hickory handles inside.
 Whenever he gripped them, he heard a small pop; no matter how hard he swung them, he could not let go, and they would not budge from his arms.
 Only when his fingers lost all contact to the handles did it pop again and he was able to put them back in their black scabbards.
-Everytime, though, she would walk over to them, pat them, and repeat that line.
+Every time, though, she would walk over to them, pat them, and repeat that line.
 “Be grateful for what we have.”

 He was.
 Firenze was thankful and knew he was blessed for everything...
 But that didn’t quench his desires.
-It didn’t sate those that came and left before him, and he could feel their call, their pull to join them.
+It didn’t sate those that came and left before him.
+He could feel their call, their pull to join.
 His dream was not here in this quiet little haven but out there, making his name, seeing the world and becoming something... grander.
 He felt he was meant for something greater.
 He knew he was.